 In the UK alone, PRG has more than 200 skilled employees from various areas of the event industry, and can draw upon the experience and expertise of a network of over 500 freelancers.

-Internationally, Production Resource Group has over 3,000 employees and operates more than 40 branches around the world.
+Internationally, Production Resource Group has 72 branches around the world.

-Production Resource Group UK Ltd and XL Video Ltd are wholly owned subsidiaries of Production Resource Group, LLC based in New York.
+Production Resource Group UK Ltd is a wholly owned subsidiary of Production Resource Group, LLC based in New York.

 Management United Kingdom

 Richard has wealth of knowledge and experience gained over 28 years of working in the Entertainment Industry and being part of the local UK and European PRG Management teams holding numerous critical roles since joining the group in 1999.
 Qualified as a Certified and Chartered Accountant Richard was the Financial Director and co-founder of The Spot Company that was acquired along with Midnight Design by PRG in 1999.
 In this time Richard has successfully led a number of international mergers, acquisitions, and integration projects for PRG, as well as overseeing the sustained growth and financial health of the UK & European companies during that period.